cheapjack/ShrimpCraft/resources/Events/README.md

-## ShrimpCraft Talks
+## ShrimpCraft Event Notes

 <img src="http://www.currently.no/wp-content/uploads/2015/06/group_01-150x150.jpg">

-Folder of notes for talks about ShrimpCraft
+Folder of notes and details for events relating to ShrimpCraft

 ### Talks